swissquote/crafty/packages/crafty-preset-postcss/README.md

 ### Extracting CSS

-By default, the CSS will be embedded in your bundle, but you can provide the `extractCSS` option to extract your styles using the `ExtractTextWebpackPlugin`.
+By default, the CSS will be embedded in your bundle, but you can provide the `extractCSS` option to extract your styles using the `MiniCssExtractPlugin`.

 ## Usage with Gulp